 Capacity: 25 litres

-A sleek-looking unit with mirrored front, this microwave appears more expensive than it is.
-We liked that you can time to the nearest five seconds where most models offer 10 seconds – useful for more delicate heating, like melting butter.
+This sleek-looking unit comes with a mirrored front, making it look more expensive than it is.
+We liked that you can time to the nearest five seconds, whereas most models only offer 10 seconds – useful for more specific timings and delicate heating, like melting butter or chocolate.
 As well as five power settings, presets and a quick start of 30 seconds, bonus features include a child lock and a kitchen timer.
+With a generous capacity of 25 litres and a substantial plate diameter of 31.5cm, there's plenty of space inside.
+If you often use your microwave to defrost, this is an ideal model – it conveniently offers the ability to defrost by weight, meaning you'll be less likely to over-defrost your food.

 For all of the products mentioned in this review, various retailers have been suggested by our affiliate partner Monetizer 101 and are not suggested or chosen by BBC Good Food.
 For more information on how these retailers are selected and the nature of our partnership, please read the Monetizer101 FAQ page.

 Microwaves are seldom needed for showstopping dishes.
-Our visitors told us their main reasons for using one were defrosting, reheating meals and cooking porridge.
+When asked, our readers told us their main reasons for using one were defrosting, reheating meals and cooking porridge.
 It’s the little things that make a microwave a useful kitchen addition.
-If you don’t have a lot of time for cooking on a daily basis then a microwave can help you out.
+If you don’t have a lot of time for cooking on a daily basis, then a microwave can help you out.

 What should I buy?